Google Ads Clicks and Impressions

 External Market Drivers

-• Economic Headwinds: The universal YoY drop in both impressions and clicks points to tightened consumer wallets.
-Persistent inflationary pressures and softened consumer confidence are actively suppressing casual, top-of-funnel shopping queries.
+• Economic Headwinds: The universal YoY drop in impressions points to suppressed consumer confidence and persistent inflationary pressures.
+Users are conducting fewer casual, exploratory searches.

 How are Clicks and Impressions trending